mroderick/blog.jekyll/cv/cv.md

 ## Experience

-Since 2001 I have worked mostly as a freelance frontend specialist and have experience working with companies in sizes ranging from two to more than 100.000 people.
+Since 2001 I have worked mostly as a freelance frontend specialist and have experience working with companies in sizes ranging from two to more than 100.000 employees.

 ### Agents